LEARN hosts three educational cooperatives (“co-ops”) to provide families across the metro with expanded learning and social opportunities.

 - The teacher is responsible for emailing every participant.
 This is easy to do by going into the event on the Google calendar and selecting e-mail participants.
 S/he should ask the participants to reply acknowledging the cancellation.
 The teacher is then required to call anyone who does not reply to the email.
 We do not want a student showing up to find out a class has been canceled.

 - The teacher must refund all fees for a canceled class or for a class that has a location change after enrollment.
-Please alert the CIRCLE coordinators of the cancellation, then send the full amount via PayPal (marked “friends and family”) to kclearn @gmail.com, and CIRCLE coordinators will refund each family.
+Coordinate with participants to ensure refunds are sent back.
+Then, Please alert the CIRCLE coordinators of the cancellation, and provide receipts and screenshots of all refunds, to ensure your teacher fees do not have to be recorded as taxable income.

 - If you have purchased supplies for your class, you may ask the students if they will accept supplies and instructions instead of fees.

 - If you do decide to reschedule rather than canceling, the easiest way to do it is to select a date yourself.
 In the event of a reschedule or a change in location, the teacher is required to refund fees for any student who cannot attend the new date/location.
 Again, the teacher is required to notify all students that the class date/time has changed by e-mail, and by phone if the participants do not respond.

 2. If you have a class that is weather dependent, consider scheduling a rain date (be sure to put the rain date in the class description).
 If you have a rain date posted in the class description and have to cancel the original date due to weather, you may, but are not required to, refund fees for any student who is unable to attend the rain date.
 CIRCLE and LEARN follow the Kansas City School District inclement weather cancellation policy.